Update as of October 19, 2021

 Update as of July 25, 2021

-Take a Direct Flight: All travelers are strongly advised to route thier flights to Russia either directly from the US or from another currently “open” country – as listed in Decree 635.
+Take a Direct Flight: All travelers are strongly advised to route their flights to Russia either directly from the US or from another currently “open” country – as listed in Decree 635.
 This includes, for instance, Turkey, Germany, and Finland.
-It does NOT include common layover countries like England, the Netherlands, and France.
-Travelers attempting to connect in “closed” countries may be denied bordering as airlines and airports have been slow to update policies.
+It does NOT include common layover countries like England or the Netherlands.
+Travelers attempting to connect in “closed” countries may be denied boarding as airlines and airports have been slow to update policies.

 Quarantine NOT Needed in Russia for Americans: You must present a PCR test (negative) dated no more than 3 days prior to arrival.
 This is regardless of vaccination status.
 There is also a health questionnaire to complete, print, and present upon arrival.
 However, Russia is not requiring incoming Americans to quarantine upon arrival.
 The airlines have generally supplied these questionnaires as well, passing them out like they used to do with migration cards.
 Make sure you have your own pen.

 Registration Delays: Travelers planning to say with Airbnb or similar should confirm strongly with their host that they can and will be registered upon arrival.
 Registration procedures now vary by city and region in Russia and have experienced some disruption due to COVID-related staffing and service issues.
 Americans must still be registered within seven business days of arrival and within seven business days of each change of location.
 Note that your registration is cancelled after you check out from a hotel.
 Anyone using hotels as an Airbnb supplement for registration must check in at least once every six days to ensure that their registration does not expire.
 For more, see our page on Russian Visas 101.

 All Visa Types Open: Americans can now apply for all visa types: single, double, multi, 3-year (for Americans), student, humanitarian, business, etc. Conditions and fees at the Russian consulate do not seem to have changed either.

 Update as of July 7, 2021